glennon/FlowpyGIS/README.md

 This license for this code is GPL v3.

-FlowpyGIS code is used and augmented by the FlowMapper plugin for QGIS by Cem Gulluoglu.
-It is in QGIS' official plugin repository.
+Cem Gulluoglu created a plugin for QGIS that offers a GUI for this FlowpyGIS code; The plugin is probably the easiest way to use the software for a normal user.
+The plugin can be found within QGIS' official plugin repository.
 More info [here](http://95.9.195.180/).